kapilsharma/ZendPHPCert/manuscript/01Basics.md

 > ?>

 Although it is short form of standard PHP tags, it depends on php.ini settings.
-To work properly, it need
+To work properly, it need `short_open_tag` directive of php.ini.

+Since it depends on php.ini settings, its availability could not be guaranteed and **use of short tags is not recommend.**

-Short tag also support short form to print value of a variable as follow
+Short tag also support short hand to print value of a variable as follow

 > <?= $variable ?>